Ordspilleren/ChangeMonitor/README.md

 * Simple configuration using a JSON config file.
 * Experimental WebUI.

-## Usage
+## Setup
 The recommended way to run ChangeMonitor is using Docker.
 The below command should work well:

 ````
 docker run -d --name changemonitor -v /path/to/config.json:/config/config.json -v /path/to/data:/data ordspilleren/changemonitor
 ````

 Since ChangeMonitor compiles to a single binary, it will be equally easy to run it without Docker.
-You will find the compiled binaries in releases.
+You will find the compiled binaries in the [releases section](https://github.com/Ordspilleren/ChangeMonitor/releases).

 The application can be set up using the following environment variables:
 * `CONFIG_FILE` Location of config file.